What is NextProf Science?

 The is held over four days.
-It will offer panels on topics such as life in academia, the faculty search process, developing a teaching philosophy and writing a research statement, as well as presentations by higher education experts.
+It will offer panels on topics such as life in academia, the faculty search process, developing a teaching philosophy, writing a research statement, and diversity.
 There is also time for visits to the host departments and laboratories.
-[Previous year’s Schedule will give you an idea of what is in store for you.
+[The Schedule will give you an idea of what is in store for you.
 Look at previous years for more detail.]

 Most sessions take place on central campus.
 The workshop will start with an evening reception on Monday and end after lunch on Thursday.
 All selected participants are required to attend all sessions of the Workshop and to arrive no later than 4:30 p.m. on Monday of the opening day, to attend the Welcome reception at 5:00 p.m.

 What does it cost to participate?

 The NextProf Science workshop is free to participants selected to attend through the application process.
 Travel (within the United States), lodging and meals will be provided for attendees.
 Participants will be responsible for any incidentals they incur.
 Participants will be contacted with instructions on how to arrange their travel through the University of Michigan.

 Who should plan to attend?
 What are the eligibility requirements?

 Participants should be advanced doctoral students or postdoctoral fellows who meet the following eligibility criteria:

 - Participants must be interested in an academic career in science or mathematics at an exceptional research and teaching institution.

 - Participants must have demonstrated a commitment to diversity.
 The program seeks applicants with the potential to bring to their academic and research careers the perspective that comes from their non-traditional educational background or understanding of the experiences of members of groups historically under-represented in higher education.

 The commitment to diversity could include: